You'll probably spend a large part of the first few days after birth looking at your baby.

-Vernix, the white sticky substance that covers your baby's skin while in the womb, should always be left to absorb naturally.
+Vernix, the white sticky substance that covers your baby's skin while in the womb, should always be left on the skin.
 It's a natural moisturiser that also protects against infection in the first few days.

 It's best to bath your baby with plain water only for at least the first month.
-If you need to, you can also use some mild, non-perfumed soap.
-Avoid skin lotions, medicated wipes or adding cleansers to your baby's bath water or use skin lotions or medicated wipes.
+Do not add cleansers to your baby's bath water or use skin lotions or medicated wipes.

 Premature babies' skin is even more delicate.
 Staff in the neonatal unit will advise you on skincare.

 Find out more about babies who need special care.